IT-BAER/nc-iframewidget/README.md

    - **📏 iFrame Height**: Set a fixed height or use 100% (default)
    - **🖥️ Extra Wide**: Toggle to span two dashboard columns

+These settings apply to the public widget that appears on all users' dashboards.

+### 👤 Personal Widget Settings

+Each user can configure their own personal iFrame widget:

+1. Settings → Personal → iFrame Widget
+2. Configure the following options:
+   - **🔤 Widget Title**: Set a custom title for your personal widget
+   - **🎨 Widget Icon**: Choose your preferred icon with `si:` prefix
+   - **🎭 Icon Color**: Set a custom color for your widget icon
+   - **🌐 URL to Display**: Add your personal website URL to embed
+   - **📏 iFrame Height**: Adjust the height to fit your needs
+   - **🖥️ Extra Wide**: Enable for a wider widget view

+Personal widgets are visible only to the user who configured them and don't affect other users.

 ## 🎨 Icon System

 This widget uses Simple Icons for custom icons: